 The global overuse of natural resources is pushing the environmental systems of the planet to the limits of their capacity and even beyond.
 Once these boundaries are crossed, humanity is no longer in the safe operating space and runs the risk of adversely affecting ecosystems, the economy and society.

-The impacts of the overuse of resources affect the economy, human health and well-being, natural habitats and species diversity.
-These are reliant on the conservation of natural resources and the long-term availability of raw materials and energy.
+The impacts of the overuse of resources affect natural habitats and species diversity, although the economy and human health and well-being are also affected.
+We are all reliant on the conservation of natural resources and the long-term availability of raw materials and energy.
 Natural resources therefore constitute a central basis for the welfare of our society.